sepsis-omics/tutorials/docs/workshop/genomics/1a/index.md

 What sort of file is being uploaded?

 We need to tell Galaxy what sort of file is being uploaded.
-Some common datatypes (file formats) are: text, fasta, fastq, vcf, GFF, GenBank, tabular.
-(FIXME: determine correct format (e.g. capitals) and link to file formats page)
+Some common datatypes (file formats) are: text, FASTA, FASTQ, VCF, GFF, GBK, tabular.
+[More on file formats.](../../../data/file_formats.md)

 ### Upload a file from your own computer